Who we are

 Submitting your application

 Applications should be emailed to Examining and Testing Branch at email@example.com.
 If you are mailing your application, please post it to:

 Examining and Testing Branch

 NSW Education Standards Authority

 GPO Box 5300

 Sydney NSW 2001

-Successful applicants for the position of Chief Examiner will be notified by the end of August 2016.
-Successful applicants for committee membership will be notified early in Term 4, 2016.
-Successful applicants for assessor will be notified in Term 4, 2016 or in Term 1, 2017.
+Successful applicants for the position of Chief Examiner will be notified by the end of August 2017.
+Successful applicants for committee membership will be notified early in Term 4, 2017.
+Successful applicants for assessor will be notified in late Term 4, 2017 or in Term 1, 2018.